tomaverlaine/tomaverlaine.github.io/_posts/2024-05-19-guangzhou-connection.md

 By 2019, *Episode 1*'s reputation had accumulated through streaming.
 People who had no connection to Guangzhou's underground heard the song and felt something land.
 Zoey returned briefly, and YBS reunited for a small tour.
 The crowds were vastly larger than anything from their original run.
 It felt like vindication, though for a band that had never particularly sought validation, vindication was beside the point.

 Then COVID-19 arrived.
 Venues closed.
 Touring stopped.
 Many labels went silent.
 Zoey was unable to return to the mainland due to border closure.
-Facing this pressure, in April 2020, Qiii Snacks released YBS's second EP, *第二集 (Volume Two)* — digital only, a kind of prescription written for isolation's particular despair.
+Facing this pressure, in April 2020, Qiii Snacks released YBS's second EP, *第二集 (Volume 2)* — digital only, a kind of prescription written for isolation's particular despair.
 The band endured.

 In 2023, YBS emerged for a final effort: a nine-city farewell tour.
 At each city, they invited local guest bands.
 The final show was in Guangzhou.
 There, Romeo, the long departed original bassist, returned to the stage for one last time.
 At that show, they formally announced their dissolution.